Information Security Engineer Salary

 Popular Skills for Information Security Engineer

-Information Security Engineers report using a wide range of professional skills.
-Most notably, skills in Web Security & Encryption, Security Intrusion Detection, Cyber Security, and Network Security Management are correlated to pay that is above average, with boosts between 6 percent and 16 percent.
-At the other end of the pay range are skills like Switches & Firewall Installation and Administration and Computer Security.
+Information Security Engineers seem to exploit a large range of skills on the job.
+Most notably, skills in Switches & Firewall Installation and Administration, Web Security & Encryption, Security Intrusion Detection, and Network Security Management are correlated to pay that is above average, with boosts between 6 percent and 9 percent.
+At the other end of the pay range are skills like Computer Security.
 Those familiar with IT Security & Infrastructure also tend to know Security Risk Management.